 The process starts with the donation of used computers.
-A group of dedicated volunteers refurbishes each computer.
-Each computer has special software including a screen reader and a voice synthesizer so text may be read aloud.
-E-mail and word processing programs are included as part of the software library.
+A group of dedicated volunteers refurbishes each computer by wiping the hard drive clean and installing special software including a screen reader and a voice synthesizer so text may be read aloud.
+Screen magnification software is also installed for those that need a larger size font.
+Additionally, e-mail and word processing programs are included as part of the software library.

-Any visually impaired person who is serious about using a computer and is willing to commit to the learning process is eligible to receive a computer.
+Any person with a visual impairment who is serious about using a computer and is willing to commit to the learning process is eligible to receive a computer.

-Bob Langford is the founding father of The Computers for the Blind.
-Bob says "When you are blind, learning the computer is a lot of work.
-It takes real dedication and some give up.
-But for those like me who put the effort into it, itís a tremendous miracle."
+Bob Langford, founder of Computers for the Blind, stated "learning the computer is a lot of work and takes real dedication.
+For those like me who put the effort into it, itís a tremendous miracle.""